Colleen Jones

 Colleen Patricia Jones CM (born December 16, 1959) is a Canadian curler and television personality.
-She is best known as the skip of two women's world championship teams and six Tournament of Hearts Canadian women's championships, including an unprecedented four titles in a row and held the record for most Tournament of Hearts wins from when she won her 67th game 1994 until her eventual 152 wins were eclipsed by Jennifer Jones in 2021.
+She is best known as the skip of two women's world championship teams and six Tournament of Hearts Canadian women's championships, including an unprecedented four titles in a row and held the record for most Tournament of Hearts wins from when she won her 67th game in 1994 until her eventual 152 wins were eclipsed by Jennifer Jones in 2021.

 Jones also serves as a reporter and weather presenter for the Canadian Broadcasting Corporation, and as a curling commentator for NBC in the United States, particularly during the 2010 Winter Olympics.

 In 2018, Jones finished second to Sidney Crosby in a listing of the greatest 15 athletes in Nova Scotia's history.
 In 2019, she was named the third greatest Canadian curler in history in a TSN poll of broadcasters, reporters and top curlers.
+In 2016, Jones was awarded the Order of Sport, marking her induction into Canada's Sports Hall of Fame.

+She currently coaches the Owen Purcell rink.

 Early career

 Born in Halifax, Nova Scotia, Canada, from a family of curlers, at age 14, she joined the Mayflower Curling Club.
 She found success in competitive curling from an early age, playing skip for the St. Patrick's High School curling team.
 She was only 19 years old when she won the first of her 16 Nova Scotia curling titles.
 That led to competing in the Canadian championships, where she finished second.
-Jones briefly attended Dalhousie University but never graduated, opting to start work in broadcasting in her native Halifax.

 In 1982 she became the youngest skip, at age 22, ever to win the Canadian women's curling championship but career, marriage and a family slowed down her competitive curling.
 She joined CBC Television as a reporter in 1986 and went on to cover numerous summer and winter Olympic Games.

-She continues to work for the CBC, and is currently a reporter for CBC Nova Scotia.
+Jones won the 1993 Canadian Mixed Curling Championship playing third for a rink skipped by her husband, Scott Saunders.

 Broadcasting career

 Jones began her broadcasting career in radio sports at CHUM radio in 1982.
 She made the switch to television broadcasting in 1984 at CTV, and joined the CBC in 1986.
 Beginning in 1993, Jones has been the weather presenter and sports reporter for CBC Morning News on CBC Newsworld (now CBC News Network).
 At the 2006 Torino Olympics, she did CBC segments about curling.
 Jones provided curling commentary for NBC's coverage of the 2010 Winter Olympics in Vancouver.
 She served as the sideline reporter for the curling events at the 2014, 2018 and 2022 Winter Olympics.

 Jones starred in a public service announcement about the Canada 2006 Census.
 Jones appeared in the January 15, 2008 episode of This Hour Has 22 Minutes for a skit titled MVC Most Valuable Curler.
 She also co-hosts the online series That Curling Show with CBC journalist Devin Heroux.

+On 6 April 2023, it was announced that she would be retiring from CBC after almost 40 years with the broadcaster.